TristanNguyen2311/Retail-Customer-Segmentation-with-RFM-Analysis-Python/README.md

 ### 👤 Who is this project for?

-Mention who might benefit from this project

- _Example:_
+✔️ Marketing Director

-✔️ Data analysts & business analysts
+✔️ Data analysts
-✔️ Decision-makers & stakeholders